UnfetteredCheddar/UnfetteredCheddar/README.md

 ```

 ### Setting up the Dev Environment
+If you HAVE NOT set up the settings.json file:
-Prior to creating the settings.json file, which is used to send email notifications, enter the command
+To start up your local server and database without creating the settings.json file, which is used to send email notifications, enter the command
 ```sh
 meteor
 ```